fvarnals/Multi-class-Classification-and-Neural-Networks/README.md

 Training set used was a dataset of 5000 20x20 pixel grayscale images of hand-written digits (source: MNIST).<br>

 [ex3data1.mat](https://github.com/fvarnals/Multi-class-Classification-and-Neural-Networks/blob/master/ex3data1.mat) contains:<br>
-<code>X</code> - 5000x400 Matrix , where each row is a 400 dimensional vector representing a training example, created by 'unrolling' the 20x20 grid of pixels for each digit image.<br>
+<code>X</code> - 5000x400 Matrix , where each row is a 400 dimensional vector representing a single training example, created by 'unrolling' the 20x20 grid of pixels for each digit image.<br>
 <code>y</code> - 5000 dimensional vector that contains labels for the training set.

 <strong>Steps to train the classifier and implement recognition of digit images:</strong><br>